The Man Who Let Deadly Snakes Bite Him 200 Times

 Imagine being able to synthesize those antibodies, mass-produce them, and make a safer, faster, more widely available antivenom.

-Look, most of us aren’t planning to keep cobras in our garage.
-But if you hike, camp, or live anywhere near venomous snakes?
+Look, most of us aren’t planning to keep cobras in our garage, but if you hike, camp, or live anywhere near venomous snakes?
 It’s still worth knowing the risks.

 That’s why having a snakebite first aid kit in your backpack or glovebox isn’t a bad idea.
 I found this compact snakebite kit on Amazon that’s great for hikers, small, lightweight, and comes with a suction pump and bandages (obviously, only if you live where this is applicable).